 Our business requires us to use and store confidential information, including, among other things, personally identifiable information, or PII, with respect to our users and employees.
 We are subject to PRC and international laws, as our overseas expansion evolves, relating to the collection, use, retention, security and transfer of PII.
 In many cases, these laws not only apply to third-party transactions, but also may restrict transfers of PII among us and our international subsidiaries.
 Several jurisdictions have passed laws in this area, and other jurisdictions are considering imposing additional restrictions.
-These laws continue to develop and may vary from jurisdiction.
+These laws continue to develop and may vary from jurisdiction to jurisdiction.
 Complying with emerging and changing international requirements may cause us to incur substantial costs or require us to change our business practices.
 Non-compliance could result in significant penalties or legal liability.
 Foreign data protection, privacy, and other laws and regulations can impose different obligations or be more restrictive than those in China.
 Regulatory authorities around the world are considering a number of legislative and regulatory proposals concerning data protection.
 In addition, the interpretation and application of consumer and data protection laws in the U.S., Europe and elsewhere are often uncertain.
 It is possible that these laws may be interpreted and applied in a manner that is inconsistent with our data practices.
-These legislative and regulatory proposals, if adopted, and such interpretations could, in addition the possibility of fines, result in an order requiring that we change our data practices, which could have an adverse effect on our business practices in a manner adverse to our business.
+These legislative and regulatory proposals, if adopted, and such interpretations could, in addition to the possibility of fines, result in an order requiring that we change our data practices, which could have an adverse effect on our business and results of operations.
+Complying with these various laws could cause us to incur substantial costs or require us to change our business practices in a manner adverse to our business.